 - A. The Contractor is responsible for providing forty (40) hours of weapons training prior to sending the Contract employees to a firing range for the initial range qualification test session.
-Of the forty hours, a minimum of twenty-four (24) hours will be actual training/shooting time on a firing range. - B. For firearms training/qualification, all FPS security guards are required to wear their duty uniform to include footwear, issued gun belt, holster and keepers. - C. For the purposes of this Contract, the Government requires that each Contract employee who receives firearms training shall fire at least 500 rounds of ammunition during the course of range training.
+Of the forty hours, twenty-four (24) hours will be actual training/shooting time on a firing range. - B. The Contract employee must carry the same weapon, identified by its serial number, with which they qualify on the firing range.
+The Contract employee must qualify using their duty ammunition. - C. For firearms training/qualification, all FPS security guards are required to wear a duty uniform to include footwear, issued gun belt, holster and keepers. - D. For the purposes of this Contract, the Government requires that each Contract employee who receives firearms training shall fire at least 500 rounds of ammunition during the course of range training.
 The Contractor shall factor into the offering price the cost of ammunition.
-Ammunition shall not be itemized or paid for separately by the Government. - D. Each firearms qualification "session" consists of no more than two (2) attempts to qualify.
+Ammunition shall not be itemized or paid for separately by the Government. - E. Each firearms qualification "session" consists of no more than two (2) attempts to qualify.
 If unsuccessful, the second attempt must be completed immediately after the first attempt.
 A qualifying score is 80% or better.
-See Exhibit 4E.
+(See Exhibit 4E).
 If the contract employee fails to qualify during the first session, the employee must attempt to qualify within 30 days at a second qualification session.
 Before attempting to qualify in the second qualification session, the Contractor must provide a minimum of eight (8) hours of remedial training.
 The Contractor is responsible in determining what training the employee will need to complete in order to successfully qualify.
-After failing the second qualification session, the Contractor must provide a minimum of remedial training.
-The Contractor must provide a minimum of eight (8) hours of remedial training.
-The Contractor must provide a minimum of eight (8) hours of remedial training.
-The Contractor must provide a minimum of eight (8) hours of remedial training.
-The Contractor must provide a minimum of eight (8) hours of remedial training.
+After failing the second qualification session, the Contractor must provide a minimum of eight (8) hours of remedial training prior to each session (2 attempts) at qualification by the employee.
+The employee cannot commence working on contract until successfully achieving a qualifying score.
 The Contractor shall document the employee's file with any and all remedial training given to enable the employee to pass the firearms course.
-The contractor shall be required to provide a minimum of eight (8) hours remedial training for each session until the employee successfully achieves a qualifying score.
-The Government shall not be liable for compensating the Contractor for any additional expenses or costs incurred by the Contractor to enable Contract employees to annually re-qualify on the course. - E. All security officers are required to have proper paperwork (i.e., Exhibit 8As and Domestic Violence certificates) and certification cards to include GSA and weapons cards.
-Expired cards will be confiscated, and anyone without a current weapons card will be required to have 40 hours of training.
-Additionally, an exhibit 8a must be submitted prior to the safety test.
-Also, security officers should be dressed appropriately.
-Preferred attire should include issued uniform, gun belt with keepers, and shoes or boots (no athletic wear, open toe shoes or flip flops, shirts must be tucked inside the pants to ensure belt keepers are utilized properly).
+The Government shall not be liable for compensating the Contractor for any additional expenses or costs incurred by the Contractor to enable Contract employees to annually re-qualify on the course.